allegro/ralph/docs/development/packaging.md

 make build-package
 ```

- > If a release package is meant to be released, a maintainer should release
+ > If a release package is meant to be published, a maintainer should release
  > a new version prior to building one.
 The way to do that is described bellow.